tedneward/Azgaarnoth/Classes/Wizard/Soulbinding.md

 # Arcane Tradition: Soulbinding
 The Soulbound are a cadre of wizards specializing in imbuing an object, as a focus for directing and empowering their spells.
-Soulbound wizards literally bind a portion of their life force into the object, making this discipline dangerous for the wizard – for should the object be lost, destroyed, or even just fall into a foe’s grasp, the consequences could be disastrous.
+Soulbound wizards literally bind a portion of their life force into the object, making this discipline dangerous for the wizard – for should the object be lost, destroyed, or even just fall into a foe's grasp, the consequences could be disastrous.
 For all the risk, Soulbound gain significant arcane might from their focus object.

 Soulbinding is tradition that seems limited entirely to magi found within [Zhi](../../Nations/Zhi.md) (and, to a lesser degree, [Yithi](../../Nations/Yithi.md)); no mage school around soulbinding exists.